stjudecloud/university/docs/pecan/methods-data/index.md

 !!!

 ***Variant origin count rules:***
-If the variant origin is not null nor germline, then it is counted as somatic which also includes the relapse samples.
-When the variant origin is not null and is germline, the record is counted as germline.
+If the variant origin is not not germline, then it is counted as somatic, which also includes the relapse samples.
+When the variant origin is germline, the record is counted as germline.

 ***Glossary of Origins***